DataDog/integrations-core/system_core/README.md

 This check collects the number of CPU cores on a host and CPU times (i.e. system, user, idle, etc).

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][9] for guidance on applying these instructions.

 ### Installation

-The system_core check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your server.
+The system core check is included in the [Datadog Agent][2] package.
+No additional installation is needed on your server.

 ### Configuration

 1. Edit the `system_core.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][3].
-See the [sample system_core.d/conf.yaml][4] for all available configuration options:
+See the [sample system_core.d/conf.yaml][4] for all available configuration options. **Note**: At least one entry is required under `instances` to enable the check, for example:

     ```
     init_config: